jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 structurally inductive data structure.
 The abundant usage of folds is extensive, in fact, the denotational semantics, an approach that gives mathematical models to the semantics of a program, can be structured and characterised by folding over its syntax \[1\].
-This is why DSL can be folded with great success \[2\].
+This is why DSLs can be folded with great success \[2\].

 This motivates us to look closely at the generalisations of folds as a set of combinators introduced by Meijer et al called *recursion schemes*.
-The authors used key concepts from Category theory such as algebras and functors for a clean way to formalise the structure of traversing and evaluation of recursive data structures.
+The authors used key concepts from Category Theory such as algebras and functors for a clean way to formalise the structure of traversing and evaluating recursive data structures.

 The structure of the report is as follows:

-1. A brief introduction to Category Theory - Many ideas in Haskell have origins in category theory and arguably the reason why functional programming is so successful.
+1. A brief introduction to Category Theory - Many ideas in Haskell have origins in Category Theory and arguably the reason why functional programming is so successful.
 This section introduces the necessary knowledge for understanding the simple yet elegant derivation of the catamorphism.
 2. Explicit and Structure Recursion - Discussing the drawbacks of explicit recursion and why structured recursion should always be used if possible.
-3. Pattern and Fix Point of Functors - Given a recursive data structure the explicit recursion can be abstract away recursion at the type level.
+3. Pattern and Fix Point of Functors - Given a recursive data structure, the explicit recursion can be abstract away at the type level.
 4. Recursion Schemes - Since denotational semantics can be characterised by folds, which is captured in the set of recursion schemes as the catamorphisms.
-This report will show its derivation, theorems.
+This section will show its derivation, theorems.
 5. Termination Property - Catamorphism, unlike explicit recursion, allows the programmer to reason with the termination of the program.